Services for Students with Disabilities

 Get more information

 For more information or an assessment of your individual needs, please contact the Services for Students with Disabilities Program.
-We are located in the Office of Special Services, FOSS Building, Room 5226.
+We are located in Student Support Programs, FOSS Building, Room 5226.

 Students are welcome to drop in any time during the open hours of the office.
 Students who wish to speak specifically with the Program Specialist are encouraged to make an appointment.